See What Inspires Us

 We Are Different

-Astonishingly, 1 in 59 U.S. children has an Autism Spectrum Disorder (ASD).
+Astonishingly, 1 in 44 children has an Autism Spectrum Disorder (ASD), according to CDC surveillance at 11 U.S. sites.
+When this video was made just years ago, in 2014, the prevalence was 1 in 68.
 The questions surrounding causes, prevalence, treatments, policies, and family dynamics are vast.
 At the Johns Hopkins Bloomberg School of Public Health -- where protecting health and preventing disease has been our mission for almost 100 years -- the Wendy Klag Center is uniquely positioned to address these big issues.
 We bring together world-renowned faculty and partners – local, national and global – to

 - explore the relationship between genetics and environment as it relates to ASD;